 - Rescind the commitment well before the deadline, dealing with the consequences.

 There are no small deviations from this model.
-Make no mistake – how you deal with ANY commitment impacts how you deal with ALL commitments.
+Make no mistake – how you deal with ANY commitment impacts how you deal with ALL commitments, and your integrity.
 Even thought the consequences of not fulfilling a commitment may be large or small, there are no distinctions in the size of our commitments when it comes to our integrity and the detrimental impact on the power of our word.

 Think about what it would mean to you, your colleagues, your business, your family and friends, if you were a person of your word, committed to unfailingly fulfilling your commitments.
 What would that make possible?
 Don’t let yourself off the hook.
 This key unlocks a door to possibilities most people only dream of.
 (Want to know more?
 Refer: Tracy Goss, “The Last Word on Power: Executive Re-invention for Leaders Who Must Make the Impossible Happen”)